makedeb/makedeb-docs/makedeb/additional-pkgbuild-specs/distribution-specific-relationships.md

 {% endhint %}

 {% hint style="info" %}
 Setting distribution-specific package relationships overwrites **all** mentioned packages in the built program.
-This includes any relationships that are mentioned in `package()`
+This includes any relationships that are mentioned in `package()`.
 {% endhint %}

 {% hint style="warning" %}